 Various vendors offer turbines, which sound like a vacuum cleaner, and have a series of 1 to 4 compressors run by a single motor.
 Could somebody invent a single compressor that does the work of four?
 Probably, but most of the turbines seem to use the same internal parts, so are rated by how many "stages" there are to push the air.
 Since lots of air atomizes the finish better, most people want a 3 or 4 stage turbine.
-Since the air is not compressed and stored, but just pushed, the turbine air tends to be warm and dry, rather than cold from a compressor.
+Since the air is not compressed and stored, but just pushed, the turbine air tends to be warm and dry, rather than cold and damp from a compressor.

 Spray guns have different size nozzles for different thickness paints, but few people I know have invested in multiple nozzles.
 Water based lacquer works well, without thinning, with the "standard" nozzle on every gun I have tried.
 Nitrocellulose lacquer needs to be thinned.
 If you have a gravity feed gun, paint will come out the nozzle when you pull the trigger without air pressure.
 I have found an easy test... if you can make a stream of lacquer "squirt" across a gallon can, without air pressure, the lacquer is thinned "about right."
 If it only "oozes" out of the nozzle, it is too thick.
 If you don't have a gravity feed gun, there are "cups" that have a calibrated hole in the bottom... dip them in the finish and measure the time for the cup to drain to determine the thickness.